-DESKTOP APPLICATIONS

-COM102

-Credit: 0.5 (1 trimester, offered 2nd and 3rd only) Grade Level: 9, 10, 11, 12
+DESKTOP APPLICATIONS COM102 Credit: 0.5 (1 trimester, offered 2nd and 3rd only) Grade Level: 9, 10, 11, 12 concepts.

-Developing Desktop Applications introduces students to event-driven programming while reinforcing previously learned concepts.
 Students develop programs in C# .NET, focusing on user interface design and incorporating databases.
 After taking this course, students will be able to design applications that utilize a database.
 This course is recommended to students who want to pursue a career in Software Engineering.